ResidentMario/gtfs-tripify/README.md

   `gtfs_tripify` works around this problem by marking off when trip IDs dissappear from the feed.
 It is theoretically possible for a trip ID to be reassigned within the interval between two messages.
 There is no naive way to detect when this occurs, and `gtfs_tripify` doesn't even try.

 * Sometimes feed messages are returned in a corrupted state. `gtfs_realtime_pb2` will fail to load these completely.
 You will lose some information in the output `logbook` (as there will be a larger gap between these messages), but `gtfs_tripify` is able to handle variably spaced GTFS-R messages.

-* Sometimes feed messages contain incoherent records.
-In the MTA GTFS-R feed common offenders are (1) trips with an empty string (`''`) for a trip ID and (2) trips that are already underway reporting a vehicle update, but no trip update.
-These issues are addressed (generally, by removing the offending messages) as part of the `dictify` procedure.

-## Background

-The MTA, the local subway service in New York City, has been receiving an ever-increasing battering in the press for the last whenever for constant delays and slow service on the city's train lines (see e.g. [this piece](https://www.villagevoice.com/2017/08/02/subway-summer-of-hell-really-started-years-ago-data-shows/) in the Village Voice).
-Journalistic publications have indited a variety of factors.
-The Voice piece draws a good point on this subject: that all of the various blame games have occurred "absent objective data".

-The MTA publishes such objective data, actually, in the form of what is known as a GTFS-Realtime feed.
-This is a realtime data format that was invented over at Google for the purposes of providing reliable rapid transit updates.
-It's the one that powers transit information in applications like Google Maps and the various subway tracking applications on the App Store.
-It also powers the arrival time update kiosks and panels that have begun to penetrate MTA train stations as of late.

-However, GTFS-Realtime data is a format that, albeit good for telling you when your next train will arrive, makes reconstructing a history *of* that train very difficult.
-Since I was interested in injecting some of the sought-after "objective data" into the story being told about the MTA, I decided to tackle the challenge of transforming GTFS-Realtime feeds into reconstructed trip data (in what I call "trip logs").